MartinStokroos/TrueRMS/README.md

 `AC_powermeter.ino` - This example demonstrates a complete AC-power measurement application.
 It needs both, voltage and a voltage representation of the current as input on two ADC-channels.
 It calculates  the rms-values of the voltage and current, the apparent power, real power and power factor.

 `AC_powermeter_advanced.ino` - This example also demonstrates a complete AC-power measurement application.
-It runs on interrupt basis.
+It runs on interrupt basis for getting better stable readings.
 Voltage and current are both sampled at 3kHz.
-The resolution and stability of the readings is better than from the no-interrupt versions.
+When the Arduino led is lit, the ADC clips (too high input peak voltage) or the dc bias it out of range.

-`Energy_metering.ino` Shows the voltage, current, real power and netto energy in Wh.
+`Energy_metering.ino` Shows the voltage, current, real power and net energy in Wh.

 ## AC-line measurements with the Arduino
 The simplest way to interface AC high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
 For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.